Columbus, OH –-(Ammoland.com)- There are many forces in America working to end trapping and wise wildlife management.

 - Animal Welfare Institute- Opposes trapping and is pushing the Refuge from Cruel Trapping Act in Congress to end trapping on national wildlife refuges.
 Filed a lawsuit in 2008 to stop coyote and fox trapping in Maine under the guise of protecting Canada lynx.

-- Center for Biological Diversity: has campaigns underway to stop wolf trapping and hunting in Montana, Wyoming and Idaho, and another in New Mexico to save Mexican gray wolves.
-Some of the group’s “urgent letters of action” also includes requests for donations to end trapping.
+- Center for Biological Diversity: has campaigns underway to stop wolf trapping and hunting in Montana, Wyoming, and Idaho, and another in New Mexico to save Mexican gray wolves.
+Some of the group’s “urgent letters of action” also include requests for donations to end trapping.

 - Footloose Montana—works to oppose wolf trapping and the management of these large predators in Montana while other wildlife species, like elk, dwindle in numbers at the hands, or paws, of wolves.
 Also works to end trapping on public lands.